lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

       :start-after: marker-2
       :end-before: marker-3

-Just like building the geometry in :ref:`tutorial_geometry_waves`, the code you just added instructs SCons on how to build the targets for partitioning and meshing our rectangle part.
+Just like building the geometry in :ref:`tutorial_geometry`, the code you just added instructs SCons on how to build the targets for partitioning and meshing our rectangle part.
 Again, the ``journal_file`` variable exists solely to minimize hard-coded duplication of the strings ``'rectangle_partition'`` and ``'rectangle_mesh'``.

 In the code pertaining to ``# Partition``, we will again pass an empty string for the ``journal_options``.
-We will re-open the discussion of using the journal file's command line interface via the ``journal_options`` variable in :ref:`tutorial_parameter_substitution_waves`.
+We will re-open the discussion of using the journal file's command line interface via the ``journal_options`` variable in :ref:`tutorial_parameter_substitution`.
 Next, the ``workflow`` list is extended once again to include the action to use the :meth:`waves.scons_extensions.abaqus_journal` builder.
 The ``target`` list specifies the files created by the :meth:`waves.scons_extensions.abaqus_journal` task's action, and the ``source`` list specifies on which files to act in order to produce the targets.

-Keen readers will note that this source-target definition is slightly different from that in :ref:`tutorial_geometry_waves`.
+Keen readers will note that this source-target definition is slightly different from that in :ref:`tutorial_geometry`.
 Here, we still specify only one target - ``rectangle_partition.cae``.
 This target is geneated by *performing an action on not one, but now two sources*.
-The first source is similar to that in :ref:`tutorial_geometry_waves`, where we run the ``rectangle_partition.py`` file in the Abaqus kernel, but now the default behavior of the journal is different.
+The first source is similar to that in :ref:`tutorial_geometry`, where we run the ``rectangle_partition.py`` file in the Abaqus kernel, but now the default behavior of the journal is different.

 ..
 TODO: figure out how to link to a specific entry in the CLI.
 There's gotta be some way to do this similat to :meth: